Should you buy a used electric van?

 Make sure a used electric van suits your needs

-If you are in a town or a city, doing a limited number of miles a day with lots of access to public or private electric vehicle charging, then an electric van will likely help you save on your running costs.
+If you’re travelling up and down the county, doing many motorway miles a day, an electric van may not be the ideal solution for you.
+But if you're in a town or a city, doing a limited number of miles a day, with easy access to overnight charging, then an electric van will likely help you to save big on your running costs.